blikblum/nextbone-routing/docs/events.md

 # Events

-In the lifecycle of a route transition, events are triggered in the 'router' Radio channel.
+In the lifecycle of a route transition, events are triggered in router instance.
 The behavior of the transition can be altered by the event handlers

 ###<code>'before:transition' </code>